EinsteinCodes/auralstudio-whisper/README.md

 > [!IMPORTANT]
-> This repository contains minor modifications on the original `whisper` implementation to better suit AuralStudio's needs.
-If you are looking ot use the original Whisper models released by OpenAI, [this](https://github.com/openai/whisper) is the repository you are looking for.
+> This repository contains minor modifications on the original Whisper implementation to suit AuralStudio's needs.
+If you are looking to use the original speech recognition models released by OpenAI, [this](https://github.com/openai/whisper) is the repository you are looking for.

 # Whisper